ZhijunWang1991/wagedown/README.md

 <!-- README.md is generated from README.Rmd via `devtools::build_readme()`.
 Please edit README.Rmd -->

+# Wagedown

+Wagedown aims to provide the Rmarkdown template for PhD candidate in Wageningen University, the Netherlands.
+The Wagedown in now being built based on Thesisdown.

 # thesisdown <img src="man/figures/thesisdown_hex.png" align="right" width=200 />

 This project was inspired by the